 The Bible says our bodies will be raised from the dead and made perfect when Jesus returns.
 And these things are not just hopes for the future, but they impact our lives today.

-True followers of Jesus seek to make the world better and more beautiful by using our gifts and talents to honor God and treating others as God has treated us, while telling others about Jesus and his sacrifice.
+True followers of Jesus, anticipating the wonderful things to come, seek to make the world better and more beautiful today by using our resources and talents to honor God, to love other people, and to tell others about Jesus and his sacrifice.
 (Romans 12, 1 Corinthians 12).

 Faced with what the Bible says about God, our sin, and our need for Jesus you have a choice—either you can continue to walk in your own ways apart from Jesus, or you can turn to follow Jesus.

 Jesus gives us true life and true hope for this life and for eternity to come.
 When we commit to turn from our sin and follow him, he also gives us the Holy Spirit.
-The Spirit indwells us, bringing us all the benefits of Jesus’ death and resurrection, and gifting us to serve and honor him.
+The Spirit lives in us bringing us all the benefits of Jesus’ death and resurrection, gifting us to serve others, and helping us honor God.

 Following Jesus also means we belong to his eternal church and should belong to a local church.
 So find a good church to be involved in, and talk to the pastors there about how to be a church member.